Low-Cost Legal Assistance through ULA

 The Center for Law in Public Service oversees Gonzaga’s participation in the statewide Moderate Means Program.
 Through the Moderate Means Program, law students work to provide access to justice to people of “moderate means”: those who make too much to qualify for legal aid but not enough to retain an attorney at market rates.

-- To apply for services through the Moderate Means Program, please go to our website and fill out the online application.
-This will only take a few minutes.
+- To apply for services through the Moderate Means Program, please go to the MMP website, which includes eligibility and application information.

 - After we receive your application, a Moderate Means Program student intern will call you to review your information and complete your intake.